Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Dynamics of the low degradation rate case

-In this section, we consider the dynamics of the THTN model in the slow case, that is, the rate of mRNA degradation is slow enough.
-Throughout this section, we always assume that $0<\delta\ll1$ and $v$ is independent of $\delta$.
+In this section, we consider the dynamics of the THTN model in the low degradation rate case, that is, the rate of mRNA degradation is low enough.
+Throughout this section, we always assume that $0<\varepsilon\ll1$ and $v$ is independent of $\varepsilon$.

-Under the condition that the parameter $\delta $ is sufficiently small, system (\ref{2D-model-12}) is a standard slow-fast system of the form (\ref{fast-1}).
+Under the condition that the parameter $\varepsilon $ is sufficiently small, system (\ref{2D-model-12}) is a standard slow-fast system of the form (\ref{fast-1}).
 For convenience, here we write $\psi_{1}(x,\lambda)$ and $\psi_{2}(x,\lambda,v)$, instead of $\psi_{1}(x)$ and $\psi_{2}(x)$, where $\lambda=(a,b_{1},b_{2},c)$, then system (\ref{2D-model-12}) can be written as

-By a time rescaling $s=\delta t$, the slow system corresponding to system (\ref{2D-model-14}) is in the form
+By a time rescaling $s=\varepsilon t$, the slow system corresponding to system (\ref{2D-model-14}) is in the form

 Let the set $\mathcal{C}_{0}$ be defined by $\mathcal{C}_{0}=\left\{(x,y)\in \mathbb{R}\times \mathbb{R}: y=\psi_{1}(x,\lambda)\right\}.$ Throughout this section we always assume that $\psi_{1}$ satisfies $\psi_{1}^{'}(x_{+})<0$ for suitable parameters $\lambda$ and $v$.
 Then the set $\mathcal{C}_{0}$ is $S$-shaped.
 Due to Lemma \ref{lm-psi-1-prpty}, all points in the set $\mathcal{C}_{0}$, except $(x_{i},y_{i}):=(x_{i},\psi_{1}(x_{i}))$, $i=m,M$, are normally hyperbolic.
 Then by the theory of normally hyperbolic invariant manifolds, the reduced system on $L^{1}\cup M\cup R^{1}$ is governed by